rcorre/jsonizer/README.md

 ```

 If `Jsonize.optional` member equals initial value of this type it don't serialize, and if
-it not presents in input json it don't trhow exception.
+it not presents in input json it don't throw exception.

 ### Extra Members